CCcat8059/BigNumberCalc/README.md

 ## BN_OtherOperator
 ### operator <<
-- only for denominator is 10^n
+- denominator is 10^n
+- other numerator and denominator (e.g 1/3, 3/7)
+TODO

 ## BN_RelationalOperator
 ### operator ==
 #### BN to BN
-- simple compare string numerator and sign (no denominator)
+- compare numerator (both denominator are 1)
+- make denominator be same and compare
+TODO

 ### operator !=
 #### BN to BN